 “As a middle school math teacher in Washington DC, I was lucky enough to be part of a teacher-led community focused on improving our instruction.
 It worked!
 To this day, my middle school math students hold the citywide record for highest math test scores.
 This form of collaboration works and if we can engage more educators in these conversations, we can change our profession.”

-Max Wagner - Director of Organizing
+Max Wagner - Senior Managing Director of Partnerships

 Max Wagner brings best-in-the-industry experience in grassroots teacher organizing.
 After serving as a Teach for America corps member in Brooklyn, New York, Max has dedicated his career to empowering and elevating the teaching profession, working as an organizer for Educators for Excellence, the Barack Obama and Hillary Clinton campaigns, and most recently Student Achievement Partners.
 His deep expertise in teacher-leadership underlies the viral growth of the Teaching Lab model.

 “As an elementary special education teacher in Brooklyn, New York, I know the struggle of meeting the needs of all students every day.
 Leveraging the experience of classroom teachers and the best in researched based best practices, we can create resource for teachers, by teachers, that can be transformational for kids.”

 Chris Daniels brings extensive experience in school district support and business planning to the Teaching Lab team.
 He previously served as a director at TNTP, working with school systems across the country on academic and human capital strategy.
 He has also worked on charter school policy at the U.S. Department of Education, at the Bill & Melinda Gates Foundation, and as a seventh grade math teacher in Philadelphia.
 He holds a BA from Columbia University, an MS in education from the University of Pennsylvania, and an MBA from Harvard Business School.